Build Intranet in less than a day?

 This is the goal that has driven HyperOffice: to allow business leaders to have the same kind of control over their intranet and collaboration environment, which still continues to be seen as a technical heavy lift.
 We’ve built a complete environment to let teams customize their collaboration tools without the need of the IT team, something generic solutions like Microsoft Sharepoint struggle to achieve.

-We want to demonstrate this by example; we will guide you through a step-by-step guide to help you build your own Intranet.
+We want to demonstrate this by example; we will guide you through a step-by-step guide to help you build intranet for free.
 No code required.
 No high technical skills required.
 Not an upfront payment required, either.

 Do you feel identified with at least one of these situations?